gjozic/Detach-XenServer-SR/README.md

 This is my first attempt to create something in GitHub.

 Script is fairly simple
-it will dedisconnect all PBDs and then forget SR. only interesting thing is that it is written in powershell.
+it will disconnect all PBDs and then forget SR. only interesting thing is that it is written in powershell.

 Goran